-The Company has subsidiaries with balances denominated in US dollars.
-Sensitivity to a plus or minus 5% change in exchange rates would lead to approximately a \$8,500 gain/loss in the reported net loss and comprehensive loss for the year ended December 31, 2015.
+(b) The Company has subsidiaries with balances denominated in US dollars.
+Sensitivity to a plus or minus five percentage point change in exchange rates would lead to a \$8,500 gain/loss in the reported net loss and comprehensive loss for the year ended December 31, 2016.